wso2/kubernetes-apim/pattern-1/scripts/README.md

 ```
 NAME                                             HOSTS                       ADDRESS         PORTS     AGE
-wso2apim-with-analytics-apim-analytics-ingress   wso2apim-analytics          <EXTERNAL-IP>   80, 443   6m
 wso2apim-with-analytics-apim-ingress             wso2apim,wso2apim-gateway   <EXTERNAL-IP>   80, 443   7m
 ```

 2. Add the above host as an entry in /etc/hosts file as follows:

 ```
-<EXTERNAL-IP>	wso2apim-analytics
 <EXTERNAL-IP>	wso2apim
 <EXTERNAL-IP>	wso2apim-gateway
 ```

-3. Try navigating to `https://wso2apim/carbon` and `https://wso2apim-analytics/carbon` from your favorite browser.
+3. Try navigating to `https://wso2apim/carbon` from your favorite browser.

-##### 7. Scale up using `kubectl scale`.
+##### 7. Scale up the WSO2 API Manager.

 Default deployment runs a single replica (or pod) of WSO2 API Manager.
-To scale this deployment into any `<n>` number of container replicas, upon your requirement, simply run following Kubernetes client command on the terminal.
+To scale this deployment into any `<n>` number of container replicas, upon your requirement, simply run `kubectl scale` Kubernetes client command on the terminal.

+For example, the following command scales the WSO2 API Manager to the desired number of replicas.

 ```
 kubectl scale --replicas=<n> -f <KUBERNETES_HOME>/pattern-1/apim/wso2apim-deployment.yaml
 ```

-For example, If `<n>` is 2, you are here scaling up this deployment from 1 to 2 container replicas.
+If `<n>` is 2, you are here scaling up this deployment from 1 to 2 container replicas.